 Bought or made too much egg salad, and not sure how many days it can sit in the fridge?
-How long does egg salad last?
+How long is egg salad good for?

-All the info below works no matter if your egg salad is made with mayonnaise, greek yogurt, hummus, or any other mayo alternative.
+All the info below applies to your salad no matter if it’s made with mayonnaise, greek yogurt, hummus, or any other mayo alternative.
+As long as it has plenty of hard-cooked eggs, it’s an egg salad.

 How Long Does Egg Salad Last?